 - 1. Current Revenue Projection Estimates Assume: - 1.
-Property Tax: Property taxes assume a preservation of base revenue of \$11.7M from FY20 with a subsequent rise in delinquencies of approximately \$1.3M.
-From 2009 to 2012, the size of delinquent payments to the General Fund from property taxes rose 100%.
-Under our current assumptions we are assuming a rise in delinquencies of 300% vs. FY20. - 2.
-Sales Tax: Incorporate a "scaling return of revenues" model that is more fully detailed above. - 3.
-Franchise Tax: Modeled as a log transformed function of time, this model was selected as we assume tapering demand for telecommunications services as new demand and new telecom services may hit saturation points.
-Franchise tax remained flat in that last financial crisis from years 2008-2010.
-We have assumed it to be marginally down for FY21. - 4.
-Licenses: Assumes the same "scaling return of revenues" methodology as Sales Tax. - 5.
-BP&E Fees: Assumes the same "scaling return of revenues" methodology as Sales Tax. - 6.
-Recreation: Assumes the same "scaling return of revenues" methodology as Sales Tax. - 7.
-Other Revenue: Assumes the same "scaling return of revenues" methodology as Sales Tax. - 8.
-Ice: Assumes the same "scaling return of revenues" methodology as Sales Tax. - 9.
-Interfund Transfers: Assumes growth of 4% from FY 2020 - 10.
-Intergovernmental Revenues: Assumes linear growth of historical intergovernmental revenues, does not take into account any potential COVID-19 related funding opportunities.
+Property Tax: Property taxes assume a preservation of base revenue of \$11.1M from FY21.
+However, unlike FY21 original budgets, we assume minimal or no rise in delinquencies, bringing our total estimate to \$11.4M for FY22 on the back of minor delinquency and interest payments.

+- 2. Sales Tax: Based on PCMC's statistical sales tax model. - 3.
+Franchise Tax: Modeled as a log transformed function of time, this model was selected as we assume tapering demand for telecommunications services as new demand and new telecom services may hit saturation points. - 4.
+Licenses: Assumes linear trend growth in-line with historical averages. - 5.
+BP&E Fees: Assumes linear trend growth in-line with historical averages. - 6.
+Recreation: Assumes linear trend growth in-line with historical averages. - 7.
+Other Revenue: Assumes linear trend growth in-line with historical averages. - 8.
+Ice: Assumes linear trend growth in-line with historical averages taking into account reduced actual revenues in FY21. - 9.
+Interfund Transfers: Assumes growth of 4% from FY 2021. - 10.
+Intergovernmental Revenues: Assumes linear trend growth in-line with historical averages., does not take into account any potential COVID-19 related funding opportunities.

-Under these revenue assumptions we arrive at an \$8.6M funding gap, a 21% shortfall, relative to fiscal year 2020.
+Under these revenue assumptions we arrive at an \$1.1M increase in revenues in FY22, relative to the final FY21 adjusted budget.